 Some of Tara’s recent experience includes:

-- Acting for the local authority in an ongoing case involving DOLS, welfare and property applications where P’s lack of capacity, and considerable difficulties in her care and treatment, arise from her diagnosis of hoarding disorder.
+- Acting for the local authority in a case involving DOLS, welfare and property applications where P’s lack of capacity, and considerable difficulties in her care and treatment, arose from her diagnosis of hoarding disorder.

-- Acting for the Official Solicitor in a DOLS and best interests application where the central issue is P’s capacity to make decisions regarding contact with his parents, whose corresponding capacity to make decisions about their contact with him is also in dispute.
+- Acting for the Official Solicitor in a DOLS and best interests application where the central issue was P’s capacity to make decisions regarding contact with his parents, whose own capacity to make decisions about their contact with him was also in dispute.

 - Successfully defending repeated applications for permission to judicially review the outcome of Care Act assessments: for example R (Baksh) v Brent LBC [2017] EWHC 894 (Admin).